Kxffie/UrsinaWebsiteRedesign/src/content/docs/reference/basics.md

 ### Creating Text

-To create text in Ursina, you can use the `Text` class which provides a flexible way to display and format text in your application.
+To create text in Ursina, you can use the <span class="syntax">Text</span> class which provides a flexible way to display and format text in your application.
 Here's a step-by-step guide on how to create and customize text:

-1. **Import the Text Class**
+1. <span class="properties">Import the Text Class</span>
-   First, ensure that you have imported the `Text` class from Ursina.
+   First, ensure that you have imported the <span class="syntax">Text</span> class from Ursina.

    ```python
    from ursina import Text
    ```

-2. **Create an Instance of Text**
+2. <span class="properties">Create an Instance of Text</span>
-   You can create a text entity by instantiating the `Text` class.
+   You can create a text entity by instantiating the <span class="syntax">Text</span> class.
 You can specify the content of the text and various other properties at the time of creation.

    ```python
    example_text = Text(text='Hello, Ursina!')
    ```

-3. **Customize Text Properties**
+3. <span class="properties">Customize Text Properties</span>
-   The `Text` class offers various properties to customize the appearance and behavior of the text.
+   The <span class="syntax">Text</span> class offers various properties to customize the appearance and behavior of the text.
 For example, you can set the font size, color, and alignment.

    ```python
    example_text.size = 0.05